yukikitayama/docker/swarm.md

 `docker service inspect --pretty` to make output in a human-readable format

+`docker swarm join-token manager` to get a toke to add a new node to swarm

+## Networking

+**Overlay** is the swarm-wide bridge network driver where containers can communicate across nodes.

+Use `--driver overlay` in creating network for container-to-container traffic within a single Swarm

+Each service can be connected to multiple networks.

 ## docker service

 `docker run` is a single host solution. `docker service` is equivalent to `run` in swarm.

+`docker service create` creates a service

 `docker service ls` to list services